Estimated reading time: 5 minutes

-In this article, you will find practical information, advice and tips to help you plan your day trip to Ku-Ring-Gai Chase National Park from Sydney and make the most of your visit.
+In this article, you will find practical information, advice and tips to help you plan your day trip from Sydney to Ku-Ring-Gai Chase National Park and make the most of your visit.

 Set the Kalkari Discovery Centre on your GPS navigation and start your day trip.
 More precisely, use this address – 402 Ku-Ring-Gai Chase Rd, Mount Colah NSW 2079.
 Passing the Harbour bridge, you will be able to get to the Ku-Ring-Gai Chase National Park within less than 1 hour.
 There are 4 entry points to the park, namely Mount Colah, Turramurra, Terrey Hills, and Church Point.
-An entry fee of $12 applies to a small vehicle less than 8 seats.
-If you travel in a minibus, the charges will reach to $4.40 per adult.
+An entry fee of $12 applies to a small vehicle with fewer than 8 seats.
+If you travel in a minibus, the charges will reach $4.40 per adult.

 On your day trip to Ku-Ring-Gai Chase National Park, we suggest you enter via the Turramurra entry point.
 It’s for nothing else, to gather some valuable information about the park.
-The volunteers at the Kalkari visitor centre will share some interesting facts about Guringai people, native animals and plants in the park, and Aboriginal rock engravings.
+The volunteers at the Kalkari visitor centre will share some interesting facts about the Guringai people, native animals and plants in the park, and Aboriginal rock engravings.
 A brief walk from this centre, you can easily spot free-roaming wild Eastern Gray Kangaroos.

 Bobbin Head – the second stop